The Tale of the Heike: Chapter 1

 Two themes are presented in the famous introduction (the bells of the Gion Shōja): impermanence and the fall of the mighty (Taira no Kiyomori).

 The chapter describes the rise of the Taira clan and early conflicts at the court.
 The first Taira who gets access to the Imperial court is Taira no Tadamori (1131).
 After Tadamori's death (1153), his son Kiyomori plays a key role in helping the Emperor Go-Shirakawa suppress the Hōgen rebellion (1156) and the Heiji rebellion (1159), thereby gaining more influence in the court affairs.
 The Taira clan members occupy major government positions, Kiyomori's daughter becomes the Emperor's wife, and more than half of all the provinces are under their control.

 One of the episodes describing Kiyomori's arrogance is the famous story concerning the dancer Giō who falls out of Kiyomori's favor and becomes a nun.
 Kiyomori and the Taira even dare to contend with the powerful Regent, Fujiwara no Motofusa.
 Angered by the dominance of the Taira, Major Counselor Fujiwara no Narichika, retired Emperor Go-Shirakawa, Buddhist monk Saikō and others meet at Shishigatani, the villa of the temple administrator Shunkan, and plot to overthrow Kiyomori.
 Owing to conflict between Saikō's sons and sōhei of Enryaku-ji on Mount Hiei, the plot has to be postponed.
-The great fire of May 27, 1177 burns the Imperial Palace in the capitol, of Heian-kyō.
+The great fire of May 27, 1177, burns the Imperial Palace in the capital Heian-kyō.

 Chapter 2

 In 1177, Retired Emperor Go-Shirakawa is in conflict with Enryaku-ji.
 Hearing a rumor about a possible attack on Enryaku-ji, one of the Shishi-no-tani conspirators informs Taira no Kiyomori of the plot.
 The monk Saikō is executed and others are exiled.
 Kiyomori is angered by the participation of the Retired Emperor in the plot and prepares to arrest him.
 Taira no Shigemori, the eldest virtuous son of Kiyomori, successfully admonishes his father by reminding him of the Confucian value of loyalty to the Emperor.
 Major Counselor Fujiwara no Narichika is exiled to an island and cruelly executed.
 Other conspirators (Naritsune, Yasuyori and Shunkan) are exiled to Kikaijima near Satsuma Province.

 Meanwhile, the Enryaku-ji complex is destroyed and a fire at the Zenkō-ji destroys a Buddhist statue.
 People believe these troubles to be signs of the Taira decline.
-Those exiled to Kikaijima build a shrine where they pray for return to the capitol.
+Those exiled to Kikaijima build a shrine where they pray for return to the capital.
 They make a thousand stupas (Buddhist wooden objects) with their names and throw them into the sea.
 One of the pieces reaches the shore.
-It is brought to the capitol and shown to Yasuyori's family.
+It is brought to the capital and shown to Yasuyori's family.
 The news reaches Retired Emperor Go-Shirakawa and Kiyomori who see the stupa with emotion.